Grislow/KnowledgeBase/domains/it/cloud/aws/aws_certified_solution_architect_associate.md

             * `/*` -> default cache behavior
         * default cache behavior is always last to be processed and alwas `/*`
         * use cases:
-            * authorize with auth service before getitng access to resources on S3 origin
+            * authorize with auth service before getting access to resources on S3 origin
             * maximize cache hits by separating static and dynamic distributions
 * **Signed URL** - allows giving access to individual files (one signed URL per file)
     * attach a policy with: `URL Expiration`, `IP Ranges to access data from`, `trusted signer` -> which AWS account can create signed URLS